PART II - Strengths and weaknesses

 The swami understood all, and smiled.
 Before he died in 2002 he observed of his Woodstock generation flock: "They are all searching for the necklace that's around their necks.
 Eventually they'll look in the mirror and see it."
 That theme was interestingly executed in this painting by localite Virginia Canfield in 1981, now hanging in my living room.
 Look for the necklace.

-When he needed R&R from the patients, the swami slipped away to work on an old Caddie, trying not to get the white robe dirty.
+When he needed R&R from the patients, the swami slipped away to work on an old Caddie, trying not to get the robe dirty.

-Back when there was a USSR and a geography hit list, we were slated for annihilation in WW III because of a US Army spy lab in town.
+Back when there was a USSR and a nuclear hit list, we were slated for annihilation in WW III because of a US Army spy lab in town.
 Soviet President Mikhail Gorbachev ended that crap.
 In 1993 he confessed he was a great admirer of Thomas Jefferson and celebrated Jefferson's 250th birthday here.
 We Russians wept with joy that day.